renganathc/renganathc/README.md

 ### 🚀 About Me

 I'm a sophomore with around four years of experience in full-stack and mobile app development.
-I’ve built production-ready web apps using the MERN stack, developed Android applications with Kotlin, and even tutored students in Android development early on.
+I’ve built production-ready web apps using the MERN stack, developed Android apps with Kotlin, and even tutored students in Android development early on.
 Recently, I’ve been diving into machine learning and automation — exploring neural networks and building with TensorFlow to bring more intelligence into the systems I create.

 - 💻 Proficient in **Python**, **JavaScript**, **C/C++**, and **Kotlin**
 - 🛠️ Experienced with **MERN stack**, **Firebase**, and **Android Studio**
 - 🤖 Building ML workflows and automation using **TensorFlow**
-- ☁️ Skilled in **cloud deployment**, **Git**, and developing **real-time systems**
+- ☁️ Skilled in **cloud deployment**, **Git**, and real-time systems
 - 🧑‍🏫 Former **Android SDK tutor**, passionate about simplifying tech for others

 ---